 This Strawberry Chia Jam is raw, refined sugar-free, and pectin-free.
 Instead, it is thickened with super nutritious chia seeds.
+Great on toast, yogurt, or ice cream.

 This definitely is not your traditional jam that you used to cook every summer with your mom and then enjoy all winter long.